 Ballast Bypass – For LED lamps with internal drivers.
 LED products that are internally driven have the LED driver mounted inside of the base of the lamp.
 This means that any existing ballast should be bypassed/removed and power should be wired directly to the socket.

 Plug and Play – For ballast compatible products.
 Ballast ready or ballast compatible LED products are designed to work with existing HID ballasts.
 In many cases it is the easiest retrofit because no rewiring is required.
 Double check that your existing HID ballasts are in good, working condition.

 External Driver – Some LED products require an external driver.
-Installing an LED retrofit kit with external driver involves replacing the existing HID ballast with the LED driver and existing lamp with LED lamp or module.
+Installing an LED retrofit kit with external driver involves replacing the existing HID ballast with the LED driver and existing lamp with an LED lamp or module.
 Click here to shop Drivers.